toofarm/shanecom/_content/posts/first-impressions-of-svelte.md

 Already curious, [an article](https://javascript.plainenglish.io/javascript-frameworks-and-core-web-vitals-b5581f1c8962) comparing the Core Web Vitals performance of common frontend frameworks persuaded me to give Svelte a try.
 In this article, the author revealed that, according to Google's data on the subject, Svelte was wiping the floor with both React.js and Angular across all CWVs.
 SvelteKit, Svelte's server-side rendering library, performed even better.

 My curiosity peaked, I decided to try using Svelte on a modest "Hello World"-type app, and see how it compared to React.js and VueJS - my two favorites presentation-layer frameworks to date.

+**tldr;** Though it's not without downsides, Svelte has a great many advantages over both React.js and VueJS.
+I hope Svelte becomes more common as a go-to web development framework.